top of page

 Welcome!

-I specialize in public opinion and political psychology and am especially interested in the political causes and consequences of Americans' beliefs about socioeconomic inequality as well as scientific topics.
+I specialize in the study of U.S. public opinion and political psychology, especially the political causes and consequences of Americans' beliefs about socioeconomic inequality and scientific topics.

 I have also co-edited three edited volumes: The Politics of Truth in Polarized America (2021, Oxford), with David Barker, The Oxford Handbook of Electoral Persuasion (2020), with Bernard Grofman and Alex Trechsel, and "The Politics of Science" (2015, The ANNALS of the American Academy of Political and Social Science), with James Druckman.